brandong1/brandongreen-hackernews-cli-app/README.md

 Welcome to the unofficial Hacker News CLI gem!

-This CLI app scrapes the Hacker News website: https://news.ycombinator.com/
+This CLI Gem scrapes the Hacker News website: https://news.ycombinator.com/

 Users have the option of viewing the latest news headlines or seeing the job postings listed on the Hacker News website.